jerinsam/integration-spark-catalog-lakehouse/README.md

 4. Spark, Delta Lake and Unity Catalog and Minio Integration - Issue integrating Minio with Unity Catalog due to absence of AWS endpoint parameter in server.properties of Unity Catalog
 5. Spark, Delta Lake, Hive Metastore and Minio Integration
 6. Spark, Iceberg and Minio Integration
-7. Spark, Delta Lake, Nessie and Minio Integration
+7. Spark, Iceberg, Nessie and Minio Integration

 **How to navigate through this Repo -**